outcoldman/docker-splunk-cluster/README.md

 > NOTE: you can put your license (if you have one) under `./node/deployment/` before you build and License Master automatically will add this license to the pool, without that you will see errors in `_internal` index about Licensing.

+> NOTE2: If you are using Docker for Mac - it allocates just 2Gb by default, not enough for this demo.
+Set more.
+Maybe 8Gb.

 ```
 docker-compose build
 docker-compose up -d